What makes a brand "Good"

 Lately, I've been thinking about a question I can't ignore: we're living in an era where anyone can launch a brand in minutes.
 AI tools churn out logos, copy, and entire brand identities and campaigns at scale.
 The barriers to entry are lower than they have ever been.
 New brands flood the market every day.
 Yet so few stick.

 We're drowning in brand noise.
 Attention is easy to buy and impossible to keep.
-Every brand wants to capture your eyeballs and won’t leave you alone until it captures your clicks, but few are willing to speak to your heart, meet your real desires, or stand for something beyond the transaction.
+Every brand wants to capture your eyeballs and won’t leave you alone until it captures your clicks, but few are willing to uncover the deeper truths in your heart and mind, meet your real desires, or stand for something beyond the transaction.

 It's made me question something fundamental: What makes a brand truly good?
 Not "good" as in successful or trending or viral, but good as in intrinsically good.
 Purposeful.
 Human.
 Enduring.